About

 Copy Editors

 Hunter McClure graduated from the University of Alabama in Huntsville in 2020 with a Bachelor’s degree in English and minors in Philosophy and Early Modern Studies.
 He is currently pursuing an MA in Liberal Arts at St. John’s College Graduate Institute in Santa Fe, NM.
-Platonism and Heidegger’s late-period works have been formative influences on his perspective.
-His interests include the ethics and critique of technology, the philosophy of history, the relationship of the human being to the soil, craftsmanship and handiwork, and anti-/alter-globalization movements.
+Platonism, Leo Strauss, Hannah Arendt, and Heidegger’s late-period works have been formative influences on his perspective.
+His interests include the ethics and critique of technology, biblical religion, virtue and character, philosophical anthropology, hermeneutics, classical political philosophy, and postliberalism.
 He was previously Junior Fellow at the Institute on Religion and Public Life.
 When not reading, he may be found feeding his chickens or hammering away in his woodshop.

 Cassandra Dellinger graduated from Susquehanna University in 2021 with Bachelor’s degrees in Philosophy and Publishing and Editing.
 Her areas of interest are feminist philosophy, philosophy of the mind, and any in-depth analysis of Plato’s works.
 She has written a paper discussing the physical limitations plaguing auxiliary women within Plato’s kallipolis, and is particularly interested in the feminist analysis of Plato.
 She was previously the Senior Editor/Co-President of Susquehanna’s chapter of Her Campus, an online feminist magazine.